phr0z/WindowsRestAPI/README.md

 - Not every exception is handled.
 Errors will occur and pop up.

 #### Installation guide.
+Add the program certificate to your local machine root certificate trust.
+This is needed for Windows Notification Center.

+Run "mmc" and add the certificate management snap-in.
+Select local computer.
+Import the ceritifcate into the trusted root ceritficate store.
+Run the installer Package_x.x.x.x_x64_.bundle

+Note: commands.config is now stored in %ProgramData% instead.
+(Copy it from previous location to restore it.)

 After installation you need to configure which IP and port number the program binds on.
 Default is localhost and 1234 which is allowed by any regular user.
 But it won't allow you to access it from outside of your own computer.